 Simon is a director on the board of Monarchy New Zealand, a nationwide constitutional lobby group, and is a frequent media commentator on constitutional and monarchical issues in New Zealand.
 He has been active within the National Party for many years, holding numerous offices, and was a list candidate in 2008.

-Simon is a keen fencer, motorcyclist, runner, and supporter of the arts.
 He is dedicated to lifelong education and completed a Masters of Political Studies in 2010, which he undertook while working full-time.

 Simon is committed to working hard for the people of Tamaki, ensuring that their views are represented in Parliament.
 He attends hundreds of meetings and events each year throughout the electorate and works closely with constituents to resolve problems they are facing.